-The Problem Malaria is one of the most severe public health problems worldwide, a widespread and deadly disease concentrated in equatorial regions--primarily in sub-Saharan Africa, where ninety percent of malaria-related deaths occur.
-Each year, 400 million people become infected with malaria.
-Of those cases, the disease will prove fatal for 438,000 people.
-Seventy percent of these deaths are of children under five years old, making malaria one of the leading causes of child mortality in Africa.
+The Problem Malaria is one of the most severe public health problems worldwide, a widespread and deadly disease concentrated in equatorial regions, primarily in sub-Saharan Africa, where 93% of malaria-related deaths occur.
+Each year, over 200 million people become infected with malaria.
+Of those cases, the disease proves fatal for 435,000 people.
+61% of these deaths are of children under five years old, making malaria one of the leading causes of child mortality in Africa.
 Even when non-fatal, malaria can damage children’s cognitive development.
 Pregnant women are also highly vulnerable, with the health of both mother and unborn child at risk.
 Malaria is a drain on households and countries; it is estimated to cost Africa US$12 billion every year in direct costs of health care, absenteeism, days lost in education, decreased productivity, and loss of investment and tourism, with much higher costs in lost economic growth.